top of page

 A Showy Milkweed bloom from The Mighty Monarch’s project: Sandpoint Library Monarch Waystation, Summer 2023

 According to the National Wildlife Federation, the Monarch Butterfly is one of several insects that migrate hundreds to thousands of miles as the seasons change.
-Its annual migration is between 1,200 and 2,800 miles, if not more, between the United States and Canada to the central Mexico forests.
+Its annual migration is between 1,200 and 2,800 miles between the United States and Canada to the California coast, Baja Mexico, and the central Mexico forests.
 No genetic difference exists between the Western and Eastern Monarch except for their migratory patterns.
 The Western Monarch will overwinter along the California coast or make its way down to Baja California, i.e., northern Mexico, for the winter months.
 The monarch’s incredible radar system along with air currents make this epic journey possible.
 However, changes in our weather, destruction of Milkweed and pesticide use, along w/ other man made and natural phenomena, have created significant challenges to the monarch’s migratory path and overall survival.

 The Mighty Monarchs continue to grow in numbers as we engage with the community.
 We invite you to join our efforts in preservation of both the monarch and milkweed.
 Become part of this positive movement by planting milkweed and other native pollinators, maintaining a pesticide free environment, and sharing your interest in this captivating butterfly with family, friends, and neighbors.

-Consider signing up for our quarterly newsletter and access to our educational library, TheMightyMonarchs@gmail.com Monetary donations are also appreciated and are tax deductible through WingsRising, Inc. 501c3 status.
+Consider signing up for our semi-annual newsletter and access educational and milkweed resources at TheMightyMonarchs@gmail.com Monetary donations are also appreciated and are tax deductible through WingsRising, Inc. 501c3 status.

 May you enjoy the beauty of the Monarch Butterfly and its poetry in motion and we encourage you to log any Monarch sightings to the Western Monarch Milkweed Mapper, www.milkweedmapper.org